Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What do I have in my current technical and soft skills?
+- What do I have in my current soft and technical skills?

-- What have been my successes to date?
+- What were my achievements to date?

-- What do I believe I could be improving on?
+- What do I believe I can improve upon?

 Set Out Your Long-Term Goals